“This is a regional restaurant with rare attention to detail in a lovely location. Just the place, in fact, for a vineyard restaurant.”

 Our passion is great wine and great food.
 Since we first opened our restaurant doors in 2006, our goal has been to try to bring together all the elements necessary to create a memorable experience for our guests.
 A celebration of the incredible produce from the Mornington Peninsula, the knowledge, skill and attentive service of our chefs, waiting staff and sommeliers, a wine list that provides endless opportunities for discovery, that has been judged Australia’s best, the relaxed ambience and views over our vineyard and the rolling hills of Main Ridge.

-Chef Adam Sanderson’s innovative menu is driven by fresh regional produce from our local growers and farm gates, our kitchen garden and foraged items from the forests, rolling hills and expansive coastlines that surround us.
-The menu is continually changing and draws on Adam’s experience working in some of the best restaurants in the world, including The Fat Duck (Brae, UK), Noma (Copenhagen, Denmark).
+Chef Adam Sanderson’s innovative menu is driven by the fresh regional produce from our local growers and farm gates, our kitchen garden and foraged items from the forests, rolling hills and expansive coastlines that surround us.
+The menu is continually changing and draws on Adam’s experience working in some of the best restaurants in the world, including; The Fat Duck (Brae, UK), Noma (Copenhagen, Denmark).
 Adam’s dishes are progressive Australian and draw inspiration from a wide range of traditions and cooking techniques.

-Maître d’ Graham Kinsey, restaurant manager and head sommelier Jacques Savary de Beauregard and our restaurant team have set high standards of service, polished, but in a relaxed and friendly manner.
+Restaurant Manager Jacques Savary de Beauregard and our restaurant team set high standards of service, polished, but in a relaxed and friendly manner.